 Conclusions

-This tutorial covered the steps to install Webuzo on CentOS 7.
-Webuzo will make your server management much easier, and the level of customization is in your fingers.
-We hope you liked this article and if you encounter any problems, feel free to contact us through the comment section below.
+This tutorial covered the steps to install Webuzo on CentOS server running CentOS 7.
+Webuzo will make your server management much easier, offering a high level of customization right at your fingertips.
+We hope you found this article helpful, and if you encounter any issues or have questions, feel free to reach out through the comment section below.

 People also read: